Throwing: Overhand throwing motion

-The overhand throwing motion is a complex motor skill that involves the entire body in a series of linked movements starting from the legs, progressing up through the pelvis and trunk, and culminating in a ballistic motion in the arm that propels a projectile forward.
+The overhand throwing motion is a complex motor skill that involves the entire body in a series of linked movements starting from the legs, progressing up through the pelvis and trunk, and culminating in a ballistic motion in the arm which propels a projectile forward.
 It is used almost exclusively in athletic events.
 The throwing motion can be broken down into three basic steps: cocking, accelerating, and releasing.

 Desired qualities in the action produce a fast, accurate throw.
-These qualities are affected by the physical attributes of the thrower like height, strength, and flexibility.
-However it is mainly the throwing motion mechanics and the thrower's ability to coordinate them that determines the quality of the throw.
+These qualities are affected by the physical traits of the thrower like height, strength, and flexibility.
+However, it is mainly the throwing motion mechanics and the thrower's ability to coordinate them that determines the quality of the throw.
 Determining the desired qualities of the throwing motion is difficult to assess due to the extremely short amount of time that it takes professionals to perform the motion.

 Throwing mechanisms

 Throwing mechanisms, along with projectiles themselves, rank amongst the oldest technological artefacts in the archaeological records.
 They vary greatly in size and complexity, from the hand-held and extremely simple sling, to the very heavy and complex catapults.
 These two types of devices have in common with hand-throwing the fact that the only requirements for their projectiles are size and weight.
-In that sense they differ from more specialized throwing techniques such as those developed in archery, where the projectiles have very strong requirements for their shape.
+In that sense, they differ from more specialized throwing techniques such as those developed in archery, where the projectiles have very strong requirements for their shape.